alanrob17/record-db-mongo-py/README.md

 These collections are related on ``artists.artistid`` = ``records.artistid``.
 I know this is redundent and that I could have joined these on the ``artist`` field in each collection.

 I also could have joined the two collections together into one collection but I am keeping the data in a similar format to the SQL Server version of the database.
+For this version of the data I'm not interested in NoSQL MongoDB.

-I am building a number of routines using Python to consume data for the database.
+I am building a number of routines using Python to consume data from the database.

 ## dependencies